 Act local: our UK highlights

-We’ll be exploring the role of regulators in influencing the data ecosystem of their sectors, and how this role can be executed to support responsible innovation with data and data flows for cross-border and cross-sector trade and collaboration.
+With the Better Regulation Executive, we’ll be exploring the role of regulators in influencing the data ecosystem of their sectors, and how this role can be executed to support responsible innovation with data and data flows for cross-border and cross-sector trade and collaboration.
 We think this role for regulators will be increasingly important as the UK economy adapts to Brexit and calls to ‘build back better’ after Covid-19.

 We’ll also be looking at experimentation in data use and data policy in local data ecosystems – such as cities, regions, or federal structures like devolved administrations.
 How can data policymakers work with new kinds of evidence for evaluation?
 And how can data users innovate with new kinds of evaluation?
 We’ll explore these questions, and more, looking at how local data ecosystems might provide answers and inspiration.